-Apart from update of the weights in the last LSTM and the output layers (lstm\4 and Dense\2 in Table 5, respectively), none of the other hyper-parameters were changed in the training process of the Transferred LSTM network.
+Apart from update of the weights in the last LSTM and the output layers (lstm_4 and dense_4 in Figure 10, respectively), none of the other hyper-parameters were changed in the training process of the Transferred LSTM model.
 This provides a certain repeatability to the training process, where the last two layers can be updated when a new flow case is encountered by the turbine.
-It is particularly an important feature for the control implementation as it enables fast online learning and continuous improvement of the model.
+It is particularly an important feature for the control implementation as it enables the online learning and continuous improvement of the model.

-To put the performance of the Transferred LSTM model to test, the same test case as in the Second LSTM model in Figure 8 is considered.
+To put the performance of the Transferred LSTM model to test, the same validation case as in the Second LSTM model in Figure 8 is considered.
 This time, the estimations from the operation dependent Wind Observer (WSO) approach (described in Section 2) are also compared with the Transferred LSTM model.
-The time series in Figure 10(a) illustrates the sensitivity of the WSO
+The time series in Figure 11(a) illustrates the sensitivity of the WSO estimations to the operation strategy under 40% down-regulation; where Op#1 curtails the turbine with constant rotational